I am broadly interested in Probabilistic Machine Learning, Perception and Geometry,

 and Physically Structured Learning Workshop, NeurIPS, 2020

-Event-based cameras are novel, efficient sensors inspired by the human vision system,
+Event-based cameras are novel, efficient sensors inspired by the human vision

 generating an asynchronous, pixel-wise stream of data.

-Learning from such data is generally performed through heavy preprocessing and event integration into images.
+Learning from such data is generally performed through heavy preprocessing and

-This requires buffering of possibly long sequences and can limit the response time of the inference system.
+This requires buffering of possibly long sequences and can limit the response

 In this work, we instead propose to directly use events from a DVS camera,